Tendoo/cloud-breeze/src/public/tendoo-setup/projects/cloud-breeze/core/README.md

-### Cloud Breeze Core
+## Cloud Breeze Core

-This package contains UI utilities and components that are intented to be used with Cloud Breeze Backend service (API).
+This package contains UI utilities and components that are intented to be used with Cloud Breeze Backend Headless (API).
 It can be used on any Angular 8+ that use Angular Material as UI Framework.

 It contains a set of classes that could help to achieve some repetitive actions